Lepton Flavor Violation of Z Gauge Boson Decays in Supersymmetric Type-III Seesaw Model

-\\Where $\alpha$ is the fine structure constant and $\Gamma_{l_{i}}$ is the total decay width of $l_{i}$. $K_2^{L/R}$ are the combinations of the coefficients which correspond to Feynman diagrams as in Fig.\ref{fig: li to lj+gamma} and could be written as:\\
+where $\alpha$ is the fine structure constant and $\Gamma_{l_{i}}$ is the total decay width of $l_{i}$. $K_2^{L/R}$ are the combinations of the coefficients which correspond to Feynman diagrams as in Fig.\ref{fig: li to lj+gamma} and can be written as:

 Here the contributions from neutralino-slepton loops are shown in Fig.\ref{fig: li to lj+gamma}(a).
 While the contributions from chargino-sneutrino loops are shown in Fig.\ref{fig: li to lj+gamma}(b).
-The contribution of Fig.\ref{fig: li to lj+gamma}(a) is given by:
+The contributions of Fig.\ref{fig: li to lj+gamma}(a) are given by: